EdgarModesto23/pluma-client/README.md

 ## Description
 Pluma is a reactive and collaborative note-taking web application that aims to simplify the process of taking notes with your friends and colleagues!.

+## ⚡ Quick start

+The main concepts of Pluma are **Boards** and **Notes**.
+- Boards are the "containers" of your notes.
+You can add as many notes as you want and you can even invite people to join to a particular board so that they are able to see and edit any notes in it!.
+- Notes are bounded to the specific board you create them in.
+Simply create one and enjoy the richfull text editor courtesy of QuillJS.

+To get started.
+Simply create yourself an account on the official page present in this repository. and you'll be redirected to the main dashboard.

+- Once you're in.
+You can start by creating a board on the side panel and giving it a name.
+- Then, head over to your new board and start adding notes using the buttons on the right!

 ## ⚙ Installation
 > Pluma is a fullstack web application, so you are expected to install the specific API in conjunction of this client.
 You can check the API [repository here.](https://github.com/EdgarModesto23/Pluma-backend)

+To install pluma into your local machine, you'll have to install both the API and the client of the app:

 ```bash
 git clone https://github.com/EdgarModesto23/pluma-client.git